sreejithag/battery-charging-limiter-linux/README.md

 Will set the battery threshold to 60% so even if the laptop is plugged in it won't charge beyond 60% helps to protect the battery health.

-*limit.sh set limit won't persist on system reboot*
+*Note: limit.sh set limit won't persist on system reboot*

 or

 For operating systems with systemd use other script limitd.sh that will create a systemd service to apply the limit on system reboot.

 `eg: ./limitd.sh 60`

+*limitd.sh set limit will persist on system reboot*

 Reboot the system and check if limit works